Student-Focused Events

 - Sign your cover letter with your actual signature

-- Write succinctly – a hierarchal bullet point structure works well
+- Write succinctly – a hierarchical bullet point structure works well

 Applying for Jobs

-- Use language from job description to develop your cover letter, CV/resume, etc.
+- Use language from the job description to develop your cover letter, CV/resume, etc.

 - Tailor your application materials (e.g., CV/resume) to each job